 Credits/Acknowledgments

-The original authors and contributors of these nodes are acknowledged for their work in developing this functionality, which is made available under an open-source license, promoting collaborative improvement and use within the community.
+The development of ComfyUI Nodes is attributed to the original authors and contributors of the repository.
+The tool is available under an open-source license, promoting collaborative development and usage within the community.